-The Minimum Energy Efficiency Standards (MEES) are effective as of 1st April this year and effect both residential and commercial property.
+The Minimum Energy Efficiency Standards (MEES) are effective as of 1st April this year and affect both residential and commercial property.

 However, there are some exceptions to the regulations, such as:-